UffizziCloud/backstage-ephemeral-environments/README.md

 The folder also contains a `docker-compose.yml` which can be used for local development using docker-compose.
 A similar file `docker-compose.uffizzi.yml` is the earlier docker-compose with Uffizzi configuration, plus a few other edits for the configuration to work with Uffizzi.
 These files were added by the Uffizzi team.
 We will discuss this in detail in the further sections.

+> Note: To use the `docker-compose.yml` and develop locally, run the `yarn build:backend` command before running `docker-compose up`.

 ### Application architecture